“It just needs a light proofread… ”

 2 Line editing and copyediting

-Once the book is well-structured, the text will need a second stage of editing, where it is scrutinised at a sentence-level and word-level.
+Once the book is well-structured, the text will need a second stage of editing, where it is scrutinised at a sentence level and word level.
 Some fiction editors call this a line edit.
 Most non-fiction editors will call it a copyedit.
 Some editors consider there to be a significant difference between the two.
 Some consider that a line edit takes a much more creative look at the language chosen – the poetry and sound and imagery of the words.
 Some think of a copyedit as a third stage where the checking of facts, and editing for readability, good syntax and correct grammar are carried out.

-In my own editing, I don’t make a distinction between the two stages and I will use the term “copyedit” to include a more creative analysis of the words used and their potential nuances, as well as correcting grammar and syntax.
+In my own business, I don’t make a distinction between the two stages and I will use the term “copyedit” to include a more creative analysis of the words used and their potential nuances, as well as correcting grammar and syntax.
 It depends which editor you hire – and it may be a US v UK thing – but many of my colleagues don’t see a distinction between the two stages either.
 Line editing is not even a term I was familiar with until I started networking with US editors.

 In my experience, there is often neither the budget nor the time to make a distinction between a line editing stage and a copyediting stage.
 The stages are combined.
 For both terms, we’re considering if the words work.
 We consider if the vocabulary choice is effective; if syntax and grammar are used correctly; and if the syntax and grammar used break the rules, whether they do so in a useful way.